The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 Skarðsvík

-Skarðsvík is a lovely, secluded golden beach on the Snæfellsnes peninsula which to us Icelanders looks like a beach in Spain.
-As I have told you in my previous travel-blogs on Snæfellsnes peninsula, then we Icelanders are very impressed with golden beaches, as most of the beaches in Iceland are black lava sand beaches.
+As I have told you in my previous travel blogs about the Snæfellsnes peninsula, we Icelanders are very impressed by golden beaches, as most beaches in Iceland are black lava-sand beaches.

 See also:

-The Magical Snæfellsnes Peninsula in West-Iceland - Part I
+The Magical Snæfellsnes Peninsula in West Iceland - Part I

-Extremely dangerous Waves by Reynisfjara and Kirkjufjara black Beaches in South-Iceland!
+Extremely dangerous Waves by Reynisfjara and Kirkjufjara, black Beaches in South Iceland!

 Regína at Skarðsvík